Where Feeling Heard

 Part of this agreement covers confidentiality in a counselling session and the limits of confidentiality.

-Counselling can work partly because it is confidential and although breaking confidentiality is very rare, if I believed that you were a risk to yourself or others then this is something I may have to consider.
+Counselling can work partly because it is confidential and although breaking confidentiality is rare, if I believed that you were a risk to yourself or others then this is something I may have to consider.

 If I had to make the decision to break confidentiality then this would be done in discussion with you in the first instance.